‘In the Mediterranean from May 2022, we will for the first time deploy our three most innovative ships,’ said Mario Zanetti, president, Costa Cruises.

 Throughout 2022, Costa Toscana will sail seven-day cruises in the Western Mediterranean, calling Barcelona and Valencia in spring or Ibiza and Valencia in summer.

-In winter 2021-2022, the ship will replace existing flagship Costa Smeralda in South America, before returning to the Med for cruises in Italy, France and Spain.
+In winter 2021-2022, Costa Smeralda will replace sister ship Costa Toscana's South America programme, before returning to the Med for cruises in Italy, France and Spain.

 LNG-powered, the ship is scheduled to make its debut this December.

 Costa Deliziosa, Costa Luminosa and Costa Pacifica will sail the Eastern Med in summer 2022.

 Costa Diadema will depart Savona on September 26, 2021 offering cruises in Turkey and Greece or Spain and Portugal.
 From December, the ship will be deployed in the Caribbean, sailing three different itineraries.

 Costa Fascinosa will return to service on September 23 from Savona for 10-day cruises to Lisbon; the ship will offer cruises in South America during winter.

 Costa Deliziosa will cruise in the Eastern Med until January 8, 2022 ahead of its Around the World cruise.

 Currently operating in the Eastern Med, Costa Luminosa will sail two-week cruises to the Canary Islands or Israel.